BajacDev/doge-home/README.md

 systemctl start ssh
 ```

-This way you can connect to your emulated raspberrypi:
+This way you can connect to your emulated raspberry pi:

 ```bash
 ssh -p 5022 pi@localhost
 ```

-## cross compiling rust for the raspberry pi
+### cross compiling rust for the raspberry pi

-Raspberrypi 0/1 use arm and 2/3 use armv7.
+Raspberry pi 0/1 use arm and 2/3 use armv7.
 In order to compile your code from your x86/x64 machine, you need to use specific tools.
 Cross compilation is done using cross:
 <https://github.com/rust-embedded/cross>